 You might want just to talk to someone — to get ideas about what to do about the situation or behavior that concerns you.
 It could be someone else's behavior, or your own.
 There are several ways that you can talk with people on campus.
 You can even do it anonymously.Read more

 Concerns about sexual harassment, please contact the SHARE Title IX Office:

-For compliance questions, technical issues, and eligibility concerns, please submit a SHARE Education ServiceNow Request
+For Harassment Prevention compliance training questions, technical issues, and eligibility concerns, please submit a SHARE Education ServiceNow Request

 419 Lagunita Drive, Suite 230